gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/jlink-install.md

 	$ /usr/bin/JLinkGDBServer

-In all cases, the result should be similar to the one obtained on OS X.
+In all cases, the result should be similar to the one obtained on macOS.

 ## The J-Link plug-in